 Kapanen's hat trick powers Penguins to 6-2 win over Blues

+PITTSBURGH (AP) — The last two weeks were difficult for Pittsburgh Penguins forward Kasperi Kapanen, as he watched from the press box.

+The last two games have been rewarding for Kapanen and the Penguins.

-PITTSBURGH (AP) — Kasperi Kapanen scored his second career hat trick and the Pittsburgh Penguins beat the St. Louis Blues 6-2 on Saturday night.
+Kapanen scored his second career hat trick and the Penguins beat the St. Louis Blues 6-2 on Saturday night.

+“It hasn’t been the easiest month or so, but I’m happy to be out there playing games and winning,” Kapanen said.

+Kapanen was floated in and out of the lineup for inconsistent play in nine of 10 games recently.
+But he responded with the game-winner on Thursday against Vegas and then his first hat trick since Nov.
+6, 2021, during a home game against Minnesota.

 Bryan Rust had a goal and three assists, Jason Zucker had a goal and two assists, Sidney Crosby also scored and Evgeni Malkin added three assists to help the Penguins win their second straight and seventh in the last nine.
 Tristan Jarry stopped 26 shots for the Penguins, who are 9-2-2 in their last 13.